Malaysian central bank says received 29 bids for digital banking licenses

-KUALA LUMPUR, July 2 (Reuters) - Malaysia's central bank has received 29 applications for digital banking licenses, it said on Friday.
+KUALA LUMPUR (Reuters) - Malaysia’s central bank has received 29 applications for digital banking licenses, it said on Friday.

 The applicants include banks, industry conglomerates, technology firms, e-commerce operators, fintech players, cooperatives and state governments, Bank Negara Malaysia said in a statement.
 The central bank plans to issue up to five licenses in the first quarter of 2022.